 Music serves as a beautiful tool for a sharp mind.
 Musical soundwaves encourage new neural connections and stimulate all different portions of the brain.

 Playing an instrument strengthens fine motor skills and long-term memory processing.
 While giving the brain a full-fledged workout, music also improves mood and heals the soul.

 While listening to songs or playing an instrument, dance.
 You will get the additional benefits provided by exercise to keep your mind healthy.

 9. Video Games

 Video games tend to get a bad rap.
 People complain that they turn kids’ brains to mush and stop them from thinking.

 On the contrary, video games actually sharpen cognitive skills.
 Research reveals that playing video games for at least a half-hour each day improves the quality of life.

 The fun and exciting challenges presented within the games stimulate memory and problem-solving skills to enhance cognition.
 The Nintendo Wii system also adds in the elements of movement and coordination that allow you the opportunity to play sports from the safety of your living room.

 Staying sharp will help you increase the shelf life on your mind.
 This allows you to keep your independence and cherish your fondest memories for longer.
 These activities protect healthy minds from disease and slow down the progression of dementia.

 We want to help you enjoy your golden years.
-Contact us to learn about all of your options for senior living arrangements in North Tuscon and Marana, AZ.
+Contact us to learn about all of your options for senior living arrangements in Rankin County and Flowood, MS.